louayshaat/gke-tpu-cluster-dws/README.md

     `region`: the compute region for the cluster.

-    `zone`: the compute zone for the node pool of TPU 7x machines.
+    `zone`: the compute zone for the node pool of TPU 7x machines or TPU 6e.

     **`enable_flex_start`**: set to `true` to enable DWS Flex Start.